-Food in Taiwan is an essential part of Taiwanese culture and if you really want to get to the heart of this mysterious country, you must be prepared to dig in!
+Food in Taiwan is an essential part of Taiwanese culture and if you really want to get to the heart of this mysterious country, you must be prepared to dig in.
 Happily, there are many engaging and thrilling ways to experience food in Taiwan.
-From visiting a traditional tea house to indulging in the best street food that the country has to offer, you’ll never get hungry or thirsty in Taiwan.
-An overview of the most quintessential Taiwanese culinary experiences is highlighted below!
+From visiting a traditional tea house to indulging in the best street food that the country has to offer, you’ll never get hungry or thirsty in this Asian gem.

 Experience Taiwan’s Largest Night Market